+The remainder of the paper is organized as follows.
 Section 2 introduces the model setup.
 Section 3 explains our approach to solving for the social optimum and discusses how the social optimum can be decentralized in the market economy.
 Section 4 discusses our calibration strategy.
 Section 5 presents our main results on the relation between the diversification motive and climate action.
 Section 6 discusses how climate change affects the equilibrium risk-free rate and the risk premia in the economy.
-Section 7 reports simulation results for our three types of specifications for global damages.
-Section 8 concludes.
-The Appendices provide additional material such as proofs and calibration details.
+Section 7 concludes.
+The Appendix provides additional material such as proofs and calibration details.
+It also contains Section F with further simulation results.